lmmentel/asetools/docs/source/dbguidelines.rst

         parameters employed in thermochemistry (see: ase.thermochemistry_)
          'geometry'
             'linear' or 'nonlinear'
-         'rotational_symmetry_no'
+         'symmetrynumber'
-            any integer larger than 0
+            rotational symmetry number, any integer larger than 0.
          'point_group'
             Schoenflies point group (str)
     *Zeotypes and other crystalline structures*: